GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 blockchain grows by a few gigabytes every month.
 Those same gigabytes are stored on all the machines running a Bitcoin client.

-Offset transactions are efficient, as Offset does not rely on proof of work or global consensus.
+Offset transactions are efficient, as Offset does not rely on proof-of-work or global consensus.
 Every Offset transaction involves communication between a few select machines, without any significant amount of computation.
 The amount of data Offset nodes has to maintain is small and constant sized.